 Con Dao Islands

-About one hour by plane from Ho Chi Minh City, the Con Dao Islands is a group of 15 islands surrounded by deep blue ocean and covered in thick vegetation.
-The largest island in the group, Con Son Island, covers an area of 51sq.km and is ringed with scenic bays, white sandy beaches and colorful coral reefs.
+About one hour by plane from Ho Chi Minh City or one hour and a half by speed boat from Tran De Port, the Con Dao Islands is a group of 15 islands surrounded by deep blue ocean and covered in thick vegetation.
+The largest island in the group, Con Son Island, covers an area of 51sq.km and is ringed with scenic coves, white sandy beaches and colorful coral reefs.

 The Europeans called this majestic island Poulo Condore which means “island of squashes”.
-From 1862, Con Son was a prison for Vietnamese fighting French colonialism and later the American-backed Saigon government during the Viet Nam War.
-The prison complex or “hell on earth” such as: Phu Hai Prison, Phu Tuong Kamp, Cow Shed, American Tiger Cages, French Tiger Cages,… is well preserved and has become the must-see destination here.
-Today, there are many opportunities to hike into jungle, obser ve wildlife, dive in emerald waters and relax on deserted beaches.
-Con Dao is for nature enthusiasts!
+From 1862, Con Son was a big prison for Vietnamese fighting French colonialism and later the American-backed Saigon government during the Viet Nam War.
+The prison complex or “hell on earth” such as: Phu Hai Prison, Phu Tuong Kamp, Cow Shed, American Tiger Cages, French Tiger Cages, etc. has become the must-see destination here.
+The Phu Hai Prison is the largest and best preserved, while the Phu Son Prison is where prominent communist leaders were held.

-Binh Chau thermal spring
+Binh Chau Thermal Spring

 A hot bath in a tub will make visitors feel fresh and relaxed after a long trip.
-The diversified topography of forests, beaches, lakes, hills and creeks also create favorable conditions for such outdoor activities, as camping, trekking, fishing, etc. Besides the area is also convenient for scientific research work on the primeval fauna and flora of tropical seas and forests.
+Covering an area of 35 ha, the diversified topography of forests, beaches, lakes, hills and creeks also create favorable conditions for such outdoor activities, as camping, trekking, fishing, etc. Besides the area is also convenient for scientific research work on the primeval fauna and flora of tropical seas and forests.

 The mansion is 50m above sea level and is designed in the style of 19th century French architecture.
+The garden has an open air dance floor and many statues and details of Greek mythology.
 The grounds of the mansion still show signs of a once glamorous lifestyle of the French governor who commissioned this building.

 Ho Tram & Ho Coc Beaches

 It stretches over 20km of fine sand backed by casuarina trees and preserved forests.
-Crystal water, mild waves, gentle breeze, white sandy beaches and pristine scenery make the natural landscape here more brilliant, fascinating for visitors of all ages.
+Crystal water, mild waves, gentle breeze, white sandy beaches and pristine scenery make the natural landscape here more fascinating for visitors of all ages.
 The beach offers a wide range of accommodation options with expansive views of the East Sea, thatched seafood restaurants and camping facilities.
 Here is a great place for those who want to look for relaxation, sea food, team building playground, or just some quiet time away.

 Museum of Worldwide Arms

 The museum was collected over 50 years by a British citizen named Robert Taylor.
 With a passion for antiques he founded the museum and widely introduced it extensively to the public.

 Binh Chau – Phuoc Buu Nature Reserve

-With a 12km stretch of coastline, Binh Chau – Phuoc Buu Nature Reserve is a combination of forest, sea, and animals, which makes a great and majestic beauty like a masterpiece of art.
+With a 17km stretch of coastline, Binh Chau – Phuoc Buu Nature Reserve is a combination of forest, sea, and animals, which makes a great and majestic beauty like a masterpiece of art.
 You will be able to breathe the fresh air and immerse yourself in peaceful nature that can no way found in the busy town.
 Depending on the season, the colors of the forest may change from green to golden, bringing different experiences for everyone.
 It would be unforgettable to take a trek or participate into a team building activity in the forest.